 The project began a year ago when Arie Baba, who was training to become a B777 captain before Covid hit, took on the challenge of bringing the Bronco to Microsoft Flight Simulator.
 After being inspired by a video of a scale model Bronco OV-10A, Arie decided to take on the challenge of replicating the aircraft in the simulator.
-The coding was not as easy as he thought, but, as he told us, “the internet can be helpful”, and he was able to create an impressive and functional model of the Bronco that is now nearly finished.
+The coding was not as easy as he thought, but, as he told us, “the internet can be helpful”, and he was able to create an impressive and functional model of the Bronco.

 Arie Baba’s Bronco is now flyable in the simulator and, according to the developer, offers a fun flying experience.
-Arie still has to finish the implementation of some systems like fuel indication, fuel tank dropping, and TACAN, and is also looking to include checklists and labels, as well as writing an aircraft operating manual.
-Currently, the Bronco uses the sound of the King Air, which Baba believes sounds similar to the real-life Bronco and works as a decent compromise at this time considering the expected difficulties in recording real sounds from an actual aircraft.
+When we first knew about this project earlier this year, Arie still had to finish the implementation of some systems like fuel indication, fuel tank dropping, and TACAN, and was also looking to include checklists and labels, as well as writing an aircraft operating manual.
+The Bronco also used the sound of the King Air, which Baba believes sounds similar to the real-life Bronco and works as a decent compromise at this time considering the expected difficulties in recording real sounds from an actual aircraft.